seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

 -   **Open the Script**: Launch RStudio and open the `03_Spatial_Data/TREES-TMR-Replication-Demo.Rmd` file.
 -   **Inspect the Code**: Before running, review the code.
-You'll see that it's broken down into logical chunks:
+You’ll see that it’s broken down into logical chunks:
     -   Loading required R packages (`library(raster)`, `library(sf)`, etc.).